hrmsk66/KnownUser.V3.FastlyJSCompute/README.md

 # Queue-it connector for Fastly Compute@Edge (JavaScript)

-_This is a sandbox project, which contains experimental code for developer use only._
+_This is an experimental Queue-it connector for Fastly Compute@Edge JavaScript SDK._

 ## Installation